ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 Note that **configuration setting cannot be repeated between files** as there is no way to establish which of two values (of e.g. `core.grid.cell_nx`) the user intended to provide.
-When settings are repeated, the configuration process will report a critical error and the simulation will terminate.
+When settings are repeated, the validation of the configuration will fail.

+Validation occurs automatically when the configuration is loaded in.
+If any issues are found then the simulation will terminate, with the details of the issues being written to the simulation log file.
+The validation checks for a much broader range of things that just repeated settings, including that configured input files actually exist and that numeric inputs are within a range of accepted values.

 ### Selecting the models you want to run